WildCodeSchool/workshop-git/README.md

 ## Chip

-Help Dale to clone the repository and understand how to do this together after giving him the link to the repository.
+Give the link to the repository to Dale, and understand how to do clone it together on Dale's computer.

 ## Dale